NorthArrowResearch/champ-workbench/docs/Tools_Menu/Metrics/metric_review.md

 a)	Metric Grid: This grid lists all program metrics from all metric engines.
 •	The Visit selected in the grid will appear as a red dot on the graph.
 •	Metrics can be sorted by clicking on the metric name in the grid.
+• a .csv file of the any grid values can be downloaded by right clicking anywhere in the grid.

 b)	Metric Plots: The metric plot allows graphing of available metrics in the database.
 •	The Plot Type dropdown includes a list of preset metric graphs (44 plots).
 The down arrow can be used to scroll through these without using the dropdown.